Miguelean1/Choreomania/README.md

 ### Key Features 🕺🏽

 * **Inverted Survival Mechanics**: A "Wheel of Hope" where being chosen means salvation, not death
-* **Layered Narrative**: Cinematic intro with synchronized voice-over, plot twists, and a devastating final revelation
+* **Layered Narrative**: Cinematic intro with synchronized voice-over and unexpected turns
 * **Audio-Driven Experience**: Complete sound design with narration, ambient music, and raffle effects
 * **Smart Raffle Logic**: Random selection system with state persistence across rounds (16→8→4→2→1)
 * **Responsive Design**: Optimized for desktop and mobile with cinematic letterboxing